How to write a letter of wishes

 - Details about who should be informed of your death, and if anyone in particular should not be informed.

-- Guidance on whether you’d like to be buried or cremated, plus any relevant detail about the funeral service you’d like.
+- Guidance on whether you’d like to be buried or cremated, plus any relevant detail about the funeral service you’d like, for example, if you wish to have a humanist funeral.

 - Explanations about decisions you’ve made that may be considered controversial; for example, if you’ve omitted someone from the will.